 First, we collect data on companies rather than individuals, and so do not store or process personal information.
 This means we do not store PII as part of our integrations, and do not pose a compliance risk of transferring PII into your system that violates GDPR protections.

 Second, we have built security and privacy into the core of our platform.
 Our engineers and leadership come from enterprise software companies, and our customers work in highly-regulated industries like finance and government.
 We follow industry security best practices to protect your data, including military-grade encryption in-flight and at-rest.
 We have built a core permissioning system to control who can access your data, whether they are fellow users or internal employees.
-We are currently undergoing an independent SOC2 audit to publicly validate these controls.
+We've also undergone an independent SOC2 audit to publicly validate these controls, and are now SOC2 Type I certified.
 For more details, please see our security page.